 • Jasmine rice – Any kind of long grain rice will work for this recipe.
 Different kinds of rice cook differently, so I would taste the congee for texture as you simmer it.

 • Chili oil (optional) – You can use either chili oil or sesame oil for this congee.
+While testing this recipe, I found that chili oil added better flavor to the congee compared to sesame oil.

 ingredients in the pot

-Making my chicken congee
+How to make my special chicken congee recipe

-The first step is to make your broth.
-Combine coriander seeds and fennels seeds in the center of a 8×8 cheese cloth.
-Tie the corners together to create your spice package Set aside.
-Next, add chicken to a large soup pot.
+2. Next, add chicken to a large soup pot.
 Add water until it just covers the chicken.
 Bring water to a boil.
 Once the water boils, lower to a simmer and add the dried shrimp, onions, spice package, and the cans of chicken broth.
 Simmer for 30-40 minutes until the chicken is cooked through.
 Make sure to scoop away any impurities you see.

-After the chicken is cooked, remove the chicken from the broth and let it cool for 10 minutes.
+3. After the chicken is cooked, remove the chicken from the broth and let it cool for 10 minutes.
 Continue simmering the soup.
 Once the chicken is cool enough to handle, remove the meat from the bones and add the bones back to the broth.
 Shred the chicken into small pieces and set aside.
 Add salt and sugar to the broth.
 Simmer for 1 1/2 more hours.
 The soup should be done after simmering.
 Taste the soup to check for seasoning.
 Add more salt if it tastes too bland.

-Now it’s time to make your congee!
+4. Now it’s time to make your congee!
 Rinse your rice and let it sit at room temperature for ~30 minutes to dry out.
 Sauté the rice, minced garlic and garlic salt in a small soup pot until the rice turns a light brown color.
 Don’t use oil for this process.
-Add 10 cups of stock and bring to a boil.
-Lower to a simmer.
-Simmer for 1 hour on medium low until the rice is mushy.
-Add more broth if needed.
-Make sure to stir every once in awhile, so the rice at the bottom doesn’t burn.
-Once the rice is done, assemble your bowls of congee!
-Add a few spoonfuls of congee to a bowl.
-Top with green onions, cilantro, fried shallots, shredded chicken, a few drops of chilli oil, and pepper to taste.
-Enjoy!

 sauteed rice